By using this site, you agree to the Privacy Policy and Terms of Use.

 Protein denaturation temperature

-Key muscle proteins in fish begin to denature around 50–60°C (120–140°F), so a fillet turns opaque and firms at modest internal temperatures.
-This lower thermal threshold explains why brief high-heat searing or short roasting suffices to cook fish through.
+Key muscle proteins in fish begin to denature at temperatures between 50–60°C (120–140°F).
+This causes the fillet to turn opaque and firm up at relatively low internal temperatures.
+This lower thermal threshold is why brief, high-heat methods like searing or short roasting are sufficient to cook fish thoroughly.

 - Advertisement -